ricco386/postal-codes-tools/README.rst

     >>> verify_postal_code_format(country_iso_code="US", postal_code="00716-9999")
     True

-Certain countries (or territories) does not heave posta code, library also provides a check if a country does have postal code:
+Certain countries does not heave posta code, library also provides a check if a country does have postal code.
+You can also get the whole list of countries does not heave posta code:

     >>> from postal_codes_tools.postal_codes import country_without_postal_code, has_postal_code
     >>> country_without_postal_code("DE")